-To start a podcast, a podcast hosting company is essential since you’ll need something reputable to store your .mp3’s and your podcast feed.
+To start a podcast, a hosting platform is essential since you’ll need something reliable to store your .mp3’s and a podcast feed.
+Think of it like choosing a web hosting service for your new blog.

-Here’s what we’ve found after testing out some of the best podcast hosting tools in the market.
+Here’s what we’ve found after testing out some of the best podcast hosting tools on the market.

 If you want to commit a little more, Buzzsprout has pretty competitive pricing options with varying amounts of storage and bandwidth.